-an increase in the supply of housing to ensure local and regional housing needs are met, brownfield opportunities are maximised, regeneration aims are delivered, and to provide access to affordable and decent new homes.
-In doing so, there will be a rebalancing of the housing mix where required in terms of size, type and tenure, to maximise choice including family housing, ii) High quality new housing: to manage Sufficient sites are allocated in the Local Planning Document to meet the objectively assessed housing needs of the Borough to 2028.
+Sufficient sites are allocated in the Local Planning Document to meet the objectively assessed housing needs of the Borough to 2028.
 The strategy has sought to maximise brownfield sites and over 75% of the housing provision is met within or adjoining the urban area.

-Policy LPD 37 in the Homes chapter is intended to secure an appropriate mix of housing taking into account housing need supporting people into home ownership, providing for particular groups such as older people, and creating and supporting mixed and balanced communities.
+Policy LPD 37 in the Homes chapter is intended to secure an appropriate mix of housing taking into account housing need and demographic mix in the local home ownership, providing for particular groups such as older people, and creating and supporting mixed and balanced communities.